pycroscopy/pyNSID/docs/source/install.rst

 - No?

-  - `Download and install Anaconda <https://www.anaconda.com/download/>`_ for Python 3.6
+  - `Download and install Anaconda <https://www.anaconda.com/download/>`_ for Python 3.6 or higher (current version is 3.8)

 - Yes?